BarclayII/AIMv6/lab2-smp-spinlock/tutorial2.markdown

 add dorder ord0 <your-physical-address> <your-interrupt-mask>
 ```

+**NOTE**: The mask could be any number between 2~6, since 0 and 1 are reserved
+for software interrupts (used for signal handling).
+Also, you should the same
+number as other devices such as disk drive.

 *Mailbox registers* are commonly implemented on modern MIPS chips (such as
 Loongson, SGI Octane, etc.), one set per processor, to
 store some parameters or arguments for inter-processor communication.